Why is sexual assault so under-reported?

 Editor’s note: The Texan News Service has collected all reports of sexual violence reported to the Tarleton Police Department through the Texas Public Information Act.
 Our hope is to shed some light on this topic, and to help raise awareness for, and the prevention and reporting of sexual violence in the future.
+I hope any woman who has been sexually assaulted finds the courage to visit https://www.pittsburgh-injury-lawyers.com/ and seek a consultation with a compassionate law firm.
 For the purposes of anonymity, all of the women have been assigned pseudonyms by the police.
 The pseudonyms used in the reports will be the same pseudonyms used in this article.

 By Megan Kramer –